Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the concept of nominated property and how it passes outside the estate.
-In your revision, focus on:
+For SQE1, you are required to understand the concept of nominated property and how it passes outside the estate, with a focus on the following syllabus points:

 • the definition and operation of statutory nominations (especially in friendly societies, National Savings, and certain pension schemes)